DoubleCouponDay/Chunkus/README.md

 ---
 you can run the bot on your computer or inside a docker container.

-You will need to provide a docker-compose.yml file that fills the `VECTORIZER` environment variable with your discord bot token.
+You will need to provide a docker-compose.yml file that fills the `CHUNKUS` environment variable with your discord bot token.

 build C code, then Rust code, then run `sudo docker build` on a Linux machine. once the image is built, deploy it to your docker hub registration.